 Mental Health and Policing Fund

-One of the PCC’s priorities is making sure that people with mental health issues who come into contact with the police have access to the right support.
-These may be victims, witnesses, or offenders and could range from being in crisis to a missing person or needing to access the right support mechanisms within their communities.
+One of the PCC’s priorities is making sure people with mental health issues who come into contact with the police have access to the right support.
+This includes victims, witnesses and offenders.
+They could be in crisis or a missing person or needing to access support in the community.